 My name is Yali Derman, and I am a young adult cancer survivor who was treated at Children’s Memorial Hospital for recurrent disease since the age of 4.
-Fortunately, because of the miracles of modern medicine and a sibling bone marrow transplant, I am now a healthy senior at the University of Pennsylvania.
+Fortunately, because of the miracles of modern medicine and a sibling bone marrow transplant, I graduated from the University of Pennsylvania School of Nursing and am now a Registered Nurse!

 Sometimes the hardest story to tell is my own and that is where the power of the purse comes in for me.
-During my frequent extended stays in the hospital, I found great strength and comfort in the programs offered by the Family Services Department and in particular, KIDSS for Kids.
+During my frequent extended stays in the hospital, I found great strength and comfort in the programs offered by the Family Services Department.
 In my situation creative art therapy was vital in helping me cope with the long and difficult treatments that ultimately saved my life.

 At 16, I was granted the opportunity to design a purse with Kate Spade; at 18, I developed my own trademark-Yali’s Carry On- to signify how cancer survivors carry on in the face of their medical baggage.
 The Kate Spade project earned me and Kate Spade the title of donors of the year (Oct 2008) to the Make A Wish Foundation.In the spring of 2009 (my senior year of high school), I debuted a screen printed “Yali Carry On” graphic on a simple pink canvas beach bag to benefit the Ann and Robert H. Lurie Children’s Hospital of Chicago foundation called KIDSS for Kids.
 This organization, which I am in an alliance with, supports child and family services, such as the arts program I took advantage of when in isolation during my lengthy illness and bone marrow transplant.
 KIDSS for KIDS is funding the new playroom in the newly opened Ann & Robert H. Lurie Children’s Hospital of Chicago .
 All the proceeds of the Yali beach bag went to this and so far the beach bag has raised over $10,000 for KIDSS.